 - Move its mouth and tongue more often.

-- Regurgitate its food for you.
+- Regurgitate food for you.

-- Wag its tail.
+- Wag its tail and flap its wings.

-- Preen you.
+- Preen your hair.

 These are signs that a parrot loves you and wants to be nearby.

-Signs of Mating Behavior in African Grey Parrots
+Signs of Mating Behavior